arrilot/laravel-data-anonymization/README.md

 ```

 `DatabaseAnonymizer` is an entry point into anonymization.
 It runs other anonymizers.
-`UserTableAnonymizer` is a useful built-in example.
-You can modify it and create other anonymizers for other table using generator.
+`UsersAnonymizer` is a useful built-in example.
+You can modify it and create other anonymizers for other tables using generator.

 ### Generator command

-`php artisan make:anonymizer ProfileTableAnonymizer`.
+`php artisan make:anonymizer AccountsAnonymizer`.
 Similar to `make:seeder`

 ### Running the anonymization